Monica Obniski, High Museum of Art

 Girard’s work implicitly asserted that modern design could successfully incorporate vernacular perspectives through carefully curated folk art from around the world.
 Girard and his wife collected and eventually donated more than 100,000 folk art objects to the Museum of International Folk Art in Santa Fe, New Mexico.
 Alexander Girard broke the rules of modernism by embracing a carefully curated global world view.
 His iconoclasm tempered modernism’s austerity with warmth, color and personality.
 In the jargon of modernism, he used folk art to “work and play in the modern way.”

 Monica Obniski graduated from Loyola University in Chicago with a bachelor’s degree in art history.
-The thesis for her master’s degree from the Bard Center focused on Gilbert Rohde.
-The relationship of folk art and modern design in Alexander Girard’s work was the dissertation topic for her doctorate from the University of Illinois at Chicago.
-She was a research assistant in the Department of Decorative Arts at the Metropolitan Museum of Art and Assistant Curator of Decorative Arts at the Art Institute of Chicago before becoming the Demmer Curator of 20th – and 21st-Century Design at the Milwaukee Art Museum.
+The thesis for her master’s degree from the Bard Graduate Center focused on Gilbert Rohde.
+The relationship of folk art and modern design in Alexander Girard’s work was the dissertation topic for her doctorate from the University of Illinois at Chicago (and the focus of an upcoming book project to be published in 2024).
+She was a research assistant in the Department of American Decorative Arts at the Metropolitan Museum of Art and Assistant Curator of Decorative Arts at the Art Institute of Chicago before becoming the Demmer Curator of 20th – and 21st-Century Design at the Milwaukee Art Museum.
+She is now the Curator of Decorative Arts and Design at the High Museum of Art in Atlanta, GA.

 Dr. Obniski has co-edited and co-authored both Scandinavian Design and the United States (2020) and Serious Play: Design in Mid-Century America (2018).
 She also co-authored For Kith and Kin: The Folk Art Collection at the Art Institute of Chicago (2012).
 For The Magazine Antiques (December 2006), she co-authored “In Harmony with Nature: Louis Comfort Tiffany’s Daffodil Terrace for Laurelton Hall.”